kabsmeiou/ossanimap/README.md

 ### Backend Logic: Download Process

-Upon download, an artifact is checked if it exists and download that.
-If not, the pack_ids will be downloaded individually using chimu.moe’s download api.
-Due to the rate limits, downloads shall be monitored and stopped before it goes past the rate.
+the pack_ids will be downloaded individually using chimu.moe’s download api from the user's browser Due to the rate limits, downloads shall be monitored and stopped before it goes past the rate.
-To avoid redownloading the same pack from chimu, the downloads are created as an artifact and stored in the cloud.
-This way, every succeeding download of the same pack will instead request from the cloud.